AndyWalker81/pands-problem-sheet/README.md

 ### Explanation:

+When run, the program asks the user to input a number which can be a float.
+This number is saved as the variable ```number```.
+The program calls the function ```sqrt``` which has two arguments:

+1. ```n``` - the number that the user inputted
+2. ```count```- initially set at 1

+The ```sqrt``` function uses Newton's method:

+n = 0.5 * (n + a / n), where:
+n is a postive number you want to find square root of a is a guess that when squared will be close to equalling n

+The program first creates variable ```approx``` by multiplying the inputted number by 0.5.
+Following the first guess, the result will be saved as variable ```better```which is now used as the new "guess" value.
+The more iterations are run, the closer the result will be to the value of n until the correct answer is reached.
+However, once the correct answer is reached, further iterations are uneccessary and will be a waste of processing resources.
+Therefore, the while loop ends when the values for ```approx``` and ```better``` are equal.

+The function adds 1 to the ```count``` value each time the while loop runs.
+Once the correct answer is reached, the function prints the number of iterations run and the answer rounded to 4 decimal places.

 ### References:
 1. School for Champions (2012), *Newton's Square Root Approximation* [Online].
 Available at https://www.school-for-champions.com/algebra/square_root_approx.htm#.YGMNcz_TVPb (Accessed 30th March 2021)